rusty-electron/gitignored/README.md

 ## planned features

+* ~~support for other OSes~~
-* support for other OSes
+    * added support for Mac Os
 * ensure the current dir is a project dir before copying
 * [optional] automatic language selection using tools like `linguist`?

 ## support for other OSes

-As of now it only works on linux, PRs for other OS support are welcome.
+Added support for Mac along with perviously linux support, PRs for other OS support are welcome.